 National SAON organisations: The SAON member nations (Board members) will name the individual responsible to provide essential information and provide required resources.

-Relationship with international/other organisations
+Relationship with international/other organisations: Board members will be in contact with their respective national departments and funding agencies.

-Involvement of Permanent Participants/indigenous organisations; Indigenous/Traditional/Local knowledge: [To be completed] Are PP’s on the Board task force – if not fix it
+Involvement of Permanent Participants/Indigenous organisations; Indigenous/Local knowledgePP organizations to appoint members to the task force.

-Outreach: [To be completed]Outreach: [To be completed]Outreach: [To be completed]Outreach: [To be completed]
+Outreach: [To be completed]

-Resources and funding: [To be completed]
+Outreach: [To be completed] Funding structures will be proposed by the task force and after agreement of the Board, will be communicated to appropriate national departments and funding agencies.Resources and funding: [To be completed] Board membership, countries, as determined

 Outreach